iboutsikas/iboutsikas.github.io/docs/6.2.0/installation.md

 ## Via git
 If you are familiar with using git, you can add the [Hydejack repository](https://github.com/qwtel/hydejack) as a remote, and merge its master branch into your working branch.

-    $ git remote add hydejack ...
+    $ git remote add hydejack git@github.com:qwtel/hydejack.git
     $ git merge hydejack/master

 You can also update Hydejack this way.
 The master branch will not contain work in progress, but will contain major (breaking) releases.

-If you are starting a new blog you can also fork or clone the repository and use it as basis, though it's debatable whether that's desirable.
+If you are starting a new blog you can also fork or clone the repository and use it as basis, though it's debatable whether that's a good idea.

 ***